10 Things You Need to Know About Federal Gun Laws

 Texas has always been a state that protects the constitutional right to keep and bear arms.
-Texas law does not require law-abiding citizens to obtain a license or permit before purchasing a handgun, shotgun or even looking for the best air rifle review.
+Texas law does not require law-abiding citizens to obtain a license or permit before purchasing a handgun or shotgun.
 A permit is only required to carry a concealed handgun in public.

 But Texas law is not the final word when it comes to gun ownership.
 Federal firearms law extensively regulates the sale and transportation of weapons and ammunition across state lines.
 This includes any possession of a firearm “in or affecting commerce,” which effectively means all gun ownership is subject to federal rules that, in some cases, may conflict with Texas state law.
 Here are a few things that may disqualify you from legally owning a gun under federal law.

 1. You Cannot Be a Felon

 Under federal law, a person may not purchase or possess a gun if he or she has been “convicted in any court of, a crime punishable by imprisonment for a term exceeding one year.”
 This includes any felony under Texas law.
 And while Texas permits a convicted felon to possess a firearm (at home only) once five years has passed since the discharge of sentence, federal law does not.

 Federal law prohibits any “unlawful user of or addicted to any controlled substance” from owning a firearm.
 This includes any substance controlled under federal law, such as marijuana.
 The phrase “unlawful user” is somewhat vague.
 It does not necessarily bar a one-time or recreational drug user from possessing a gun, but any drug user is at risk for prosecution under this provision.